AriaKoul/astr_112/README.md

 # astr_112

-Projects I did in ASTR 112 - Physics of Stars
+This repository contains all the code for the assignments I did for ASTR 112, Physics of Stars, which is an upper division class at UCSC.

-This repository includes all the code I did for the projects I did for my Physics of Stars class at UCSC.
+Most of the work in this repository is analyzing the Gaia Catalog, which is a catalog that contains characteristics, such as distance, luminosities, and location, of more than a billion stars in the night sky.